Marcus Armstrong: 2021

 For the 2021 season, Armstrong moved to DAMS to partner Roy Nissany.
 Having topped the final day of pre-season testing, while saying that "the intensity is really high".
-He qualified in 13th, and his sprint race 1 was relatively short as he suffered a power loss after just completing two laps.
+He qualified in thirteenth, and his sprint race 1 was relatively short as he suffered a power loss after just completing two laps.
 In Sprint Race 2, he had another unfortunate race.
-He impressively made his way up to sixth place by lap 13 but two laps later, the safety car was deployed due to a collision.
+He impressively made his way up to sixth place by lap thirteen but two laps later, the safety car was deployed due to a collision.
 He stayed out, and dispatched Bent Viscaal for second place during the restart.
 However, rivals on fresher tyres passed him and he eventually finished in tenth.
-In the feature race, Armstrong had a good beginning half of the race, as he was up to fourth by lap 8.
+In the feature race, Armstrong had a good beginning half of the race, as he was up to fourth by lap eight.
 He made a timely pit stop under the safety car and led the field.
 However, during the restart he dropped two places to Oscar Piastri and Richard Verschoor.
 He lost a few more places and capped off the race in fifth place.
-In Monaco, he qualified 14th and made up two places at the start of the first sprint.
+In Monaco, he qualified fourteenth and made up two places at the start of the first sprint.
 He inherited a place following Christian Lundgaard's retirement.
 On the final lap, he made a divebomb on Jehan Daruvala into the penultimate corner, sending him up to tenth and giving him reverse pole for the second sprint.
 Unfortunately, Armstrong was forced to start from the pit lane due to a car problem.
-Further issues continued and he dropped out of the race on lap 3.
+Further issues continued and he dropped out of the race on lap three.
 In the feature race, whilst running tenth, he collided with Jüri Vips, the Estonian driver shoving him into the wall and capping off a miserable weekend for Armstrong.

 In Baku, he qualified sixth and would start fifth in sprint race 1.
 He made up a position at the start on Ralph Boschung but was back in fifth after being overtaken by Dan Ticktum.
 He lost two positions on the penultimate lap to end seventh, and was nearly passed by Vips on the line.
-In the second sprint, Armstrong battled Bent Viscaal on lap 8 following a safety car restart, but misjudged his braking point due to cold tyres and slammed into the wall, ending his race.
+In the second sprint, Armstrong battled Bent Viscaal on lap eight following a safety car restart, but misjudged his braking point due to cold tyres and slammed into the wall, ending his race.
 His feature race barely lasted half a lap, as he was sent into the wall due to being hit by Théo Pourchaire, which was ultimately caused by Ticktum.
-By that point, Armstrong had only 12 points to his name, and trailed teammate Nissany in the standings.
-In Silverstone, he again qualified 14th and made a storming start in the first sprint race, moving up to ninth and remaining there for the entire race.
+By that point, Armstrong had only twelve points to his name, and trailed teammate Nissany in the standings.
+In Silverstone, he again qualified fourteenth and made a storming start in the first sprint race, moving up to ninth and remaining there for the entire race.
 Starting second in the second sprint race, Armstrong could not find a way past eventual race winner Richard Verschoor throughout the 21-lap race but managed to claim his first F2 podium in slightly more than a year.
 He had an uneventful feature race, he finished 12th.